BurdaMagazinOrg/thunder-distribution/.github/PULL_REQUEST_TEMPLATE.md

 Make sure these boxes are checked before submitting your pull request - thank you!

-- [ ] All coding style issues are fixed. ([How to check for cs issues?](https://github.com/BurdaMagazinOrg/thunder-dev-tools/blob/master/README.md#code-style-guidelines))
+- [ ] All coding styles are fulfilled. ([How to check for cs issues?](https://github.com/BurdaMagazinOrg/thunder-dev-tools/blob/master/README.md#code-style-guidelines))
 - [ ] All tests are running locally. ([How to run the test?](https://github.com/BurdaMagazinOrg/thunder-distribution/blob/8.x-1.x/docs/development.md#how-to-run-the-tests))
-- [ ] Do you have an update hook?
+- [ ] Necessary update hooks are provided.
-- [ ] If you are introducing new permission, be sure user roles get the correct access.
+- [ ] User roles have correct access for new introduced permission.
-- [ ] If you are introducing a new thunder module, add a README.md to its root.
+- [ ] Every thunder module has a README.md in its root.
 Follow [this guidelines](https://www.drupal.org/node/2181737), but we don't need every topic.
-- [ ] Ensure the code contains a well-balanced amount of inline-comments.
+- [ ] Code is covered with well-balanced amount of inline comments.

 If you are really awesome, then your feature is covered by additional tests.
 Well done!